TPP Banner

 inside2 insides3 USB port

 Upon closer inspection I see some wire clips have not been fastened properly which could have possibly lead to some inputs not registering.
 I quickly and painlessly rectified the small issue and all is great.
-There was a very tiny blemish on the finish which I have highlighted in the last photo below, not much but worth mentioning.
+There is a very tiny blemish on the finish which I have highlighted in the last photo below, not much but worth mentioning.

 clipsclips1clips2 blemish